History of Essential Oil Basics

 A plant’s essence helps the plant supporting life and protecting it from disease and infestation.
 The effects within the human body are known to be similar.
 These effects have been studied, documented and passed down from generation to generation and culture to culture for centuries.

 Most noticeable of characteristics include, antiseptic, antiviral, antibiotic, antibacterial, antimicrobial, anti-inflammatory, anti-emetic, pain relieving, and mood enhancing.
-Many other benefits such as enhanced effects for addictive substance cessation (i.e. Black Pepper), wound healing (Tea Tree), and expectorant (Eucalyptus), just to name a few, have been observed.
+Many other essential oil basics benefits such as enhanced effects for addictive substance cessation (i.e. Black Pepper), wound healing (Tea Tree), and expectorant (Eucalyptus), just to name a few, have been observed.

 How Do I Use Essential Oils?

-Be sure that the essential oils you use are all-natural with no synthetic additions and are 100% certified organic.
+Be sure to take caution about these essential oil basics and make sure that the essential oils you use are all-natural with no synthetic additions and are 100% certified organic.
 Never ingest an essential oil that has been diluted with an oil or another diluting agent.
 Never take an essence internally without first checking with a qualified health professional.

 Here are the most common ways essential oils are used.